qawemlilo/node-blogger/README.md

 # Node Blogger

-Node Blogger is a small Node.js blogging engine that compiles markdown to html.
+Node Blogger is a small Node.js blogging engine that compiles markdown to html and does not use any database.
+When you create a new post, the data is logged in `posts.json`, which is our pseudo-database.

 ## Installation
 ```